 Canon G5 X versus Canon SL2

 The Canon PowerShot G5 X and the Canon EOS Rebel SL2 (labelled Canon 200D in some countries) are two digital cameras that were revealed to the public, respectively, in October 2015 and June 2017.
 The G5X is a fixed lens compact, while the SL2 is a DSLR.
-The cameras are based on an one-inch (G5X) and an APS-C sensor.
+The cameras are based on an one-inch (G5X) and an APS-C (SL2) sensor.
 The G5X has a resolution of 20 megapixel, whereas the SL2 provides 24 MP.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 The physical size and weight of the Canon G5 X and the Canon SL2 are illustrated in the side-by-side display below.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
 If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the G5X – represents the basis for the calculations across all the size and weight measures).